The Huntington

 • Westside

 Perhaps the only thing more impressive than the J. Paul Getty Trust’s astronomical endowment is the famed hilltop art museum’s grounds.
-Once you’ve taken the electric tram ride up the hill, one thing becomes apparent: it’s a big place.
+Once you’ve taken the electric tram ride up the hill, one thing becomes apparent: It’s a big place.
 Zigzagging paths cut across a manicured creek and down to artist Robert Irwin’s Central Garden, with a pond and hedge maze as its focus.
-You’ll find bits of greenery elsewhere among the limestone edifices, but make sure to visit the perch above the cactus garden, set against the Century City skyline and Pacific Ocean.
+You’ll find bits of greenery elsewhere among the limestone edifices, but I always make sure to visit the perch above the cactus garden, set against the Century City skyline and Pacific Ocean.

 • Things to do